AzizMez/Tableau-Data_Vizualization_Final_Dashboard/README.md

 # Repository Overview

 This repository contains files from various graduate-level courses that do not have their own dedicated repositories.
-It includes coursework from data visualization, data management, Monrtizing ML, and time series analysis courses.
+It includes coursework from data visualization, data management, monetizing machine learning, and time series analysis courses.

 ## Contents